IDIAMath/idiamath.github.io/docs/question-partial-derivative.md

 - Be able to hide any given function by crossing a checkbox

 The proposed objectives can be achieved following these procedures:
-- **Segment 1** We create and plot the functions, then we store them in an array
+- **1 Segment** We create and plot the functions, then we store them in an array
-- **Segment 2** Here a for loop is used to create a checkbox for each function.
+- **2 Segment** Here a for loop is used to create a checkbox for each function.
-- **Segment 3** The **'graphSelectVisibility'** function detects weather a checkbox element is checked or unchecked.
+- **3 Segment** The **'graphSelectVisibility'** function detects weather a checkbox element is checked or unchecked.
 It's activated when a user clicks on input element of type 'checkbox'.